Young Adult Friction: The Pains of Being Pure at Heart’s Rebirth

 Wang resigned in early 2013 via e-mail to commit fully to BuzzFeed and focus on her forthcoming cookbook, Amazing Food Hacks: 75 Incredibly Easy Tips, Tricks, and Recipes to Amp Up Flavor, which is due out in August.
 Naidus followed her lead several months later, leaving the group for full-time work at BuzzFeed after he recorded his bass parts for Abandon.
 “It always seemed that everything post-putting-out-the-first-record was cake,” he says.
 “It was one of those things where if you have a stretch of really good luck, you almost don’t trust it and you’re waiting for the piano to fall on your head when you’re walking down the street.”

-Feldman — who also maintains his own solo project, Ice Choir — was deeply involved in the making of Days of Abandon, supplying the 10-track LP with drums and synth programming; he then parted with Pains at the end of last year to hone in on producing and engineering work.
-To further enrich the Abandon sessions, Berman tapped multi-instrumentalist Kelly Pratt (credits include Beirut, David Byrne and St. Vincent’s collaborative Love This Giant album) to contribute horn arrangements, and A Sunny Day in Glasgow’s Jen Goma to provide vocals on several songs, including lead on two: the golden-hued “Life After Life” and the previously mentioned, perfect-for-springtime “Kelly.”
+Feldman — who also maintains his own solo project, Ice Choir — was deeply involved in the making of Days of Abandon, supplying the ten-song LP with drums and synth programming; he then parted with Pains at the end of last year to hone in on producing and engineering work.
+To further enrich the Abandon sessions, Berman tapped multi-instrumentalist Kelly Pratt (credits include Beirut, David Byrne and St. Vincent’s collaborative Love This Giant album) to contribute horn arrangements, and A Sunny Day in Glasgow’s Jen Goma to provide vocals on several tracks, including lead on two: the golden-hued “Life After Life” and the previously mentioned, perfect-for-springtime “Kelly.”

 To rebuild the Pains of Being Pure at Heart as a live entity, Berman recruited Sloan for bassist duties; asked Christoph Hochheim to return on guitar and hired his twin brother, Anton, as a drummer; and, finally, arranged for Weiss to play keyboards and sing when needed.
 In this current iteration, Berman is undoubtedly the core of Pains, something that’s been true since the beginning, but not really emphasized until now.